mildred/t3d2map/README.md

        - assign the face properties to the face vertices that did not reference it
    - keep doing the previous iteration step until no more faces are being assigned
    - assign the rest of faces with null properties
    - if a face is split in a non contiguous manner, the non contiguous parts will not receive face properties.
 Solution: face properties should be indexed by their normal and their distance from the origin.
+Because of floating point errors, it is possible that generated faces are not exactly coplanar.
+Comparaison must be performed with some epsilon, and probably hash based stucture is not going to fit.
    - this is possibly expansive
 - Use custom algorithm for convex decomposition and perform everything with the Surface_mesh objects.